 Benefits of a Metal Roof

 A Wide Range of Options As mentioned above, you are no longer constrained to the playground slide look of yesteryear.
 Select from almost any color and style.
 Get the look of architectural asphalt shingles, slate, cedar shakes, and more.
 I still havent seen the palm frond bohio look though.
-Pity; that would go over big in the former Panama Canal Zone.
+Pity; that would go over big with Jimmy Buffett fans.

 Durability Like synthetic vs traditional motor oil, the cost is higher, but so is the length of service.
 You can expect a metal roof to last 50 years or so.
 If you plan on staying in your home over the long haul, this is an important consideration.
 Fiberglass shingles typically only last 10 30 years, regardless of what the guarantee says.